• Link to Facebook

 As you continue to ramble amongst the graves, note the number of monuments topped by urns.
 Maryborough Cemetery has quite a few of them.

-Some argue the urn symbolizes immortality, but it is probable that the urn motif is a remembrance of an earlier time when cremation was more common than burial.
+Some argue the urn symbolises immortality, but it is probable that the urn motif is a remembrance of an earlier time when cremation was more common than burial.

 The word urn comes from the Latin “uro” which means “to burn”.
 The purpose of the urn was to hold the ashes, which echo the Biblical reference in Genesis, to the dust we humans intrinsically are.